 The Robie House was designed by Frank Lloyd Wright for his client Frederick C. Robie, and it is the quintessential model of a Prairie Style home, as well as a forerunner of modernism in architecture.

 Visitors can expect to experience a firsthand look at this contemporary space and design, and to learn about the current restoration works that are returning the home to its original appearance.

 Frank Lloyd Wright designed The Robie House in 1908 and the structure was completed in 1910.
 The building has since attained National Landmark Status, and is located in the Hyde Park neighborhood of Chicago.
 Wright was commissioned to build the house by Mr. Frederick C. Robie, a then 28-year-old businessman and assistant manager at the Excelsior Supply Company, which was then owned by his father.
 Robie was forced to sell the house after a short-lived tenancy of only fourteen months, and it was then bought by an executive in the field of advertising.
 It was subsequently owned and occupied by the Chicago Theological Seminary.

 The Prairie Style is categorized by a tenet that deems the exterior of the home can and should be characterized by the environment in which it is located, meaning that a Prairie Style home would be well-suited for prairie environs, being low, fairly flat, and relying heavily on horizontal lines.
 In accordance with Wright’s beliefs, he also completely designed and furnished the inside of the house, proposing that interior and exterior design go hand-in-hand in furnishing the character of a building.

-The Robie House is currently maintained and preserved by the Frank Lloyd Wright Preservation and Trust, and can be toured along with other significant buildings such as Wright’s home and studio.
+The Robie House is currently maintained and preserved by the Frank Lloyd Wright Trust, and can be toured along with other significant buildings such as Wright’s home and studio.
 Be sure to visit this great example of modern American architecture on your next trip to the architectural hub of the USA!